botlabs-gg/yagpdb-docs-v2/content/docs/welcome/introduction.md

 Questions regarding the clarity of this documentation are also welcome, as they help us improve the documentation.

 Remember to first read `#information` and `#faq` before asking questions.
-Our support staff are volunteers, so please be patient when they don't respond in 10  before asking questions.
-Our support staff are volunteers, so please be patient when they don't respond in 10<sup>-3 -3</sup> seconds, they are probably busy with something else.
+Our support staff are volunteers, so please be patient when they don't respond in 10<sup>-3</sup> seconds, they are probably busy with something else.

 ### Learning Center